 Fedora: Downgrade kernel

 Fedora’s approach to kernel updates is like a ‘rolling release’.
 Kernels are updated frequently, and this may break your system.
-After I applied Fedora updates, it installed the new kernel version 6.13.4
+After I applied Fedora updates, it installed the new kernel version 6.13.4, causing the NVIDIA driver and CUDA drivers to break.

 Interestingly, Fedora’s repo may not store previous kernel versions (this is when I considered switching to another Linux distro again), so the downgrading process is not straightforward.
 In this post, I want to summarize commands that worked for me.